Yakshaproject/Yaksha1.0/README.md

 Once the application is running, you can:

 Sign up or log in to your account.
-Choose a quiz game to play.
 Answer questions and earn points.
-View your scores and rankings on the leaderboard.
-Redeem rewards using the Stellar network.
-Contributing
-Contributions to Yaksha are welcome!
-Please follow these steps to contribute:

-Fork the repository.
-Create a new branch for your feature (git checkout -b feature/AmazingFeature).
-Commit your changes (git commit -m 'Add some AmazingFeature').
-Push to the branch (git push origin feature/AmazingFeature).
-Open a pull request.
-License
-Distributed under the MIT License.
-See LICENSE for more information.

 Contact
 Project Link: https://github.com/daiwikmaheshwari/yaksha1.0
-Acknowledgments
-Stellar Development Foundation
-React
-Create React App
-Enjoy playing and learning with Yaksha, your go-to quiz and games app on the Stellar network!
+Enjoy playing and learning with Yaksha, your go-to quiz app on the Stellar network!